soruly/trace.moe/docs/README.md

 ## Search

-Seach request should be POST as HTTP Form, not JSON
+Seach request should be POST as JSON or FORM

 ```
 POST https://trace.moe/api/search?token=your_api_token